aryan331277/SITNovate/README.md

 Started using Prophet

+Round 3:

+PowerBI is done

+Tried using ARIMA,Prophet and other techniques but did not work well

+NeuralProphet was picked for reliability

+r^2 value is 0.267 have to improve it

+Analysis(powerbi) on the big data will be done

+Time : 11:00pm

 Created 2 datasets and forecasting predictions for them one is for big data and one is small data

 Time 8:00 pm